-A celebration of modern stranded colourwork, with an intricate design that draws inspiration from circle geometry.
+A celebration of modern stranded colourwork, with an intricate design inspired by circle geometry

 Daedalum was created for our 2019 Yarn Advent Calendar and is designed especially for miniskeins, but it’s also an ideal scrap-buster project, using up to eleven shades of sock-weight yarn.

 This colour extravaganza draws inspiration from Luminaria created by Architects of Air.
 A Luminarium is an immersive sculpture people can enter, and experience intense, radiant colour that comes from daylight shining through its fabric structure.
 Daedalum is the name of a recent work which toured the UK in 2019.
 Another source of inspiration for this design is the zoetrope, an early animation device with rotating discs.
 The original device was invented by William Horner in 1934, and Dædaleum was its name.

 Size A (B, C) – adult S (M, L), for head circumference 52-54cm (55-57cm, 58-60cm)